turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     $ npm install -g @celo/celocli
    The following argument makes sure that the celo.env file will utilize dependencies from node.js.
    "#!" is an interpreter directive commonly called a "shebang".
-   /bin/bash is the path to interprate in bash.
+   /bin/bash is the path to interpret in bash.

     $ #!/bin/bash
     $ set -x